 Swimsuit & Towel: If you’d like to take a dip below the falls

-Camera: To capture the picturesque falls
+Camera: If you want to capture the picturesque falls

-Reservation Ticket: Required to access Juan Diego Falls
+Juan Diego Falls Pin